 When things go wrong, it’s tempting to stick another Band-Aid on and get your products or processes rolling again.
 Hey, wait a minute!
 If we get to understand what is really causing failure and fix it surely this is a winner?
 Welcome to root cause and failure analysis, a proven way to quality improvement.

-Root cause and failure analysis (RCFA) is the process for investigating the root cause of a failure in a product, process, or service and using the information to develop and implement a change to prevent recurrence of the failure.
+Root cause and failure analysis (RCFA) is the process of investigating the root cause of a failure in a product, process, or service and using the information to develop and implement a change to prevent the recurrence of the failure.

 • Root cause: the primary reason a problem or failure has occurred